-The Company has established the Risk Management Committee, which is responsible for developing and monitoring the Company's risk management policies.
-The committee reports to the board of directors on its activities.
+The Board of Directors is responsible for developing and monitoring the Company's risk management policies.

 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
 The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.